 The gardens are divided into areas: the Shoyoen Japanese Gardens, Oasis Valley, Sensory Gardens, and Biodiversity Gardens.

-Sit under the weeping willow, beside the lake or beside the waterfall.
+Sit under the weeping willow, beside the lake or the waterfall.
 Walk past fountains, sculptures, native plants and trees.

 On the other side of the car park, there is also a large playground to keep the kids happy.